Board of Directors

 Patricia Eng

-Pat is President & CEO of Asian Americans/Pacific Islanders in Philanthropy (AAPIP), working to build democratic philanthropy through a racial and gender equity lens.
+Patricia is the former President & CEO of Asian Americans/Pacific Islanders in Philanthropy (AAPIP), working to build democratic philanthropy through a racial and gender equity lens.
 Prior to her role at AAPIP, Pat served as Chief Service Officer at the Mayor's Office of the City of NY.
 Pat has served in various positions within the philanthropic and non-profit communities.
 She founded the first organization on the East Coast working with battered immigrant Asian women in the early days of this new national movement.
 She managed a portfolio of programs including 8 shelters, 4 citywide 24-hour hotlines, and one of the largest batterer intervention programs and anti-trafficking programs in the country.
-In philanthropy, at the Ms. Foundation for Women, Pat innovated grantmaking strategy in several areas including early support for men’s efforts to address masculinity and violence and supporting the emerging movement to prevent child sexual abuse.
+In philanthropy, at the Ms. Foundation for Women, Pat innovated grantmaking strategy in several areas including early support for men’s efforts to address violent masculinity and supporting the emerging movement to prevent child sexual abuse.
 At the New York Women’s Foundation, she launched and managed the NYC Fund for Girls and Young Women of Color, the first collaborative fund in the country focused on young women and gender non-binary youth of color.

 Read more